temporal-community/code-exchange/README.md

 # Temporal Code Exchange

-Welcome to Temporal's Code Exchange!
-This is where we showcase code that our amazing community is building.
+Welcome to the accompanying repo to Temporal's [Code Exchange](https://temporal.io/code-exchange), where we showcase awesome code that our amazing community is building.

 There are two ways to interact with this project: